Trap–neuter–return: Effects on wildlife from hunting

+Wildlife advocates have questioned the underlying ethics of TNR, perceiving an inconsistency in the way that TNR advocates care about the claimed well-being of individual cats while they appear to ignore the harm and suffering that the cats cause to wildlife.
+Longcore et al. wrote that, "We argue that it is philosophically inappropriate for population-level impacts to be the only criteria by which the effects of cats are judged.
+People who notice and care about birds are just as attuned to the loss of an individual bird in a backyard, or the decline of local populations of birds, as are feral cat advocates to the loss of individual feral cats.
+We see no justification for valuing birds and other wildlife only as populations while valuing cats as individuals."
+Veterinary researcher David A. Jessup wrote, "Wild animals are not only killed by cats but are also maimed, mauled, dismembered, ripped apart, and gutted while still alive, and if they survive the encounter, they often die of sepsis because of the virulent nature of the oral flora of cats....Wild animals experience pain and suffer too.
+On the basis of compassion alone....the suffering of wildlife must be weighed against the perceived welfare of feral cats."

 Risks to human and animal health

 Stray animals in general may have significant impacts on public health due to factors such as a lack of preventive measures (e.g. vaccines, deworming), easy access to intermediate hosts (e.g. rats and birds), and unrestricted entry to public areas such as parks and playgrounds.
 Their presence is a major risk for the transmission of zoonotic diseases.

 Free-roaming cats can act as vectors for diseases that can impact humans as well as other animals, domestic and wild.
 Transmissions can occur within the species and to other species.
 Feline leukemia virus, feline immunodeficiency virus, ectoparasites (fleas, mites, lice, ticks), intestinal and protozoan parasites, Rickettsia, and Coxiella ("Q Fever") are examples of inter and intra-species shared diseases and parasites.

 There are numerous zoonotic pathogens shed in feline feces, such as Campylobacter and Salmonella spp; ascarids (e.g., Toxocara cati); hookworms (Ancylostoma spp); and the protozoan parasites Cryptosporidium spp, Giardia spp, and T. gondii.
 Contaminated soil is an important source of infection for humans, herbivores, rodents, and birds and several studies suggest that pet feces contribute to bacterial loading of streams and coastal waters.

 Free-roaming cat populations have been identified as a source for several zoonotic diseases that can and have affected humans, including: